 The lake side is lovely.
 Yellow long-tubed louseworts (Pedicularis longiflora var. tubiformis), red primroses (Primula), and yellow saxifrage (Saxifraga) grow in the meadows, where Tibetan larks (Melanocorypha maxima) and Tibetan snowfinches (Montifringilla adamsi) hop about.

 There is an abundance of birds in the lake.
-A goosander (Mergus merganser) swims along the shore with her five ducklings, redshanks (Tringa totanus) and mongolian plovers (Charadrius mongolicus) scold, and on the lake surface, large flocks of brown-headed gulls (Chroicocephalus brunnicephalus) and Pallas’ gulls (Ichthyaetus ichthyaetus) are resting.
+A goosander (Mergus merganser) is swimming with her five ducklings along the shore, where redshanks (Tringa totanus) and mongolian plovers (Charadrius mongolicus) are scolding.
+On the lake surface, large flocks of brown-headed gulls (Chroicocephalus brunnicephalus) and Pallas’ gulls (Ichthyaetus ichthyaetus) are resting.

-Back at our room, we notice that a window pane has been removed.
-One of my cameras and all un-exposed film rolls are missing.
-Luckily, the thief has not taken my exposed rolls.
-The soldiers cannot (or will not) tell us what has happened, but one of them offers to join us to the police station in Nagarze to make a report.
+The soldiers cannot (or, rather, will not) tell us what has happened, but one of them offers to join us to the police station in Nagarze to make a report.
 The officer in charge is not at all interested, but instructs us to go to the police station in Lhasa.
-The soldiers agree to give us a letter, which we have to bring to the police in Lhasa, after which we must return to Nagarze with an officer, but – for some reason or other – they demand that one of us stay in the army camp.
+The soldiers agree to give us a letter, which we have to bring to the police in Lhasa, after which we must return to Nagarze with an officer, but, for some reason or other, they demand that one of us stay in the army camp.
 This is out of the question, so we decide to go to Lhasa to make a police report there.

 “The staff is having lunch.
 Come back at 4 p.m.”